 I married my high school sweetheart and we rescued a puppy, Sammi.
 We paid ridiculous rent for a 1 bedroom apartment in New Jersey and I had an hour plus commute into New York City where I worked crazy long hours at an advertising agency.
 After a few years of trying to find balance, I finally came to terms with the fact that my work life was having a serious impact on my personal life.
 And when I say "serious impact," I mean I just didn't have a life outside of work.

 We always said that someday we would end up closer to home, and after about 3 years, it was time to stop pretending we would ever be "city people."
 So we said goodbye to the city, found jobs, bought a house, and became official residents of Happy Valley.
-Now we are closer to family, we have a big yard for the dog, and we even get to eat dinner together most nights.
+Now we are closer to family, we have a big yard for our now two dogs, and we even get to eat dinner together most nights.

 MARIA MAKES A BLOG